TiagoRCunha/ConcurrencyModel/ThreadAndLocks/README.md

 `git checkout chap2-downloader-fixed`

+both will generate a file `test.html`

 ## Day 2

 [:top:](#About-this-chapter)

 ### Uninterrputible

+This exercise has one version, so you can continue in the branch master.

 ### Interrputible

+Same as the last one

 ### Philosopher (better)

+Now you can switch to another version of Philosopher exercise, first is with time out:

+`git checkout chap2-dining-philosophers-time-out`

+Then: (this version will appear after ConcurrentSortedList)

+`git checkout chap2-dining-philosophers-condition`

 ### ConcurrentSortedList

+This exercise has one version, so you can continue in the branch master

 ### Counting (better)

+Another version of the Counting exercise, but with atomic variables

+`git checkout chap2-counting-atomic-variable`

 ## Day 3